ERBringHorvath/regain_CLI/README.md

 For less than 100 genes:

-`regain bnS regain bnS -i matrix_filtered.csv -M metadata.csv -o bootstrapped_network -T 8 -n 500 -r 100`
+`regain bnS -i matrix_filtered.csv -M metadata.csv -o bootstrapped_network -T 8 -n 500 -r 100`

 For 100 or more genes: